 Big Pharma, Agribusiness and the Public Health Establishment are all engaged in this giant corrupt bargain.
 The media just trumpets their latest marketing message.
 The “Alternative Hypothesis” movement, to borrow a phrase from the iconic Gary Taubes, is made up of serious health care researchers and practitioners who think “otherwise” so we should all be grateful for the small but important changes we see.
 The trend and the rate are accelerating, just as the readership of this blog is.
 The only dragon we have yet to slay is the saturated fat/dietary cholesterol demon, and that one cannot be long for this earth.
 We just need to keep hammering out the mantra: “Dietary Cholesterol has nothing to do with Serum Cholesterol.”
-And we need to get more doctors to test for “big fluffy” (Pattern ‘A’) vs. “small dense” (Pattern ’B’) LDL, and to care more about how to get lower triglycerides and higher HDL by diet alone – low carb dieting – than about lowering high Total Cholesterol and LDL with statins .
+And we need to get more doctors to test for “big fluffy” (Pattern ‘A’) vs. “small dense” (Pattern ’B’) LDL, and to care more about how to get lower triglycerides and higher HDL by diet alone – low carb dieting – than about lowering high Total Cholesterol and LDL with statins and other drugs.

 Remember: The TG/HDL ratio is an important metric.
 TG:HDL <1.0 for optimum health and minimum cardiovascular risk.
 So is A1c.
 Heart attack risk falls as the A1c drops to 5.5 and below.
 You can set these targets as your goals and reach them with a low carb approach.
 “Eating Clean,” is the way to achieve a healthy heart disease risk (lipid) profile.
 And lose weight.
 And improve blood pressure.
 And reduce inflammation…